EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 #### Nodes, pods, and containers

-First up is "[containers](https://kubernetes.io/docs/concepts/containers/)".
+First up are [containers](https://kubernetes.io/docs/concepts/containers/).
 If you're interested in Kubernetes, chances are that you've already been exposed to some sort of container technology like [Docker](https://www.docker.com/).
 If not, no worries.
-For our purposes here, we can think of containers as an isolated process, with its own resources and file system, in which an application can run.
+For our purposes here, we can think of a container as an isolated process with its own resources and file system in which an application can run.

 A container has all the software dependencies that an application needs to run, including the application itself.
 From the application's perspective, the container is its execution environment: the "machine" in which it's running.
 In more practical terms, a container is a form of packaging, delivering, and executing an application.
 What's the advantage?
 Instead of installing the application and its dependencies directly into the machine that's going to run it, having it containerized allows for a container runtime (like Docker) to just run it as a self-contained unit.
 This makes it possible for the application to run anywhere that has the container runtime installed, with minimal configuration.